What is an Employee Profit Sharing Plan?

 Benefits of employee profit sharing

-• Provides financial security – Contributions to retirement accounts help build long-term savings.
+• Provides financial security: Contributions to retirement accounts or other plans help employees build long-term savings for their future.

 How to set up an employee profit sharing plan